 - Check the ingredients list for added sugar.
 It can be disguised as honey, maple syrup, golden syrup or glucose, for example.

 - Watch out for dried fruit in the top three ingredients.

 Mueslis are intrinsically higher in fat than other cereals, but the fat is often from oats, seeds or nuts, so it's the "good" unsaturated type (and you get the valuable nutrients that are found naturally in these ingredients).

 Tips for choosing lower fat:

 - The type of fat is also important.
-Again, check the NIP — the lower the ratio of saturated fat to total fat the better.
-The ingredients list tells you whether the fat comes mainly from nuts and seeds (unsaturated fat) or added fat, depending on which is listed higher up.
-Where added fat is listed as "vegetable oil", it could be from coconut oil, which is a saturated fat, or "hardened" vegetable oil, which can contain trans fat — as bad for us as saturated fat.
+Again, check the NIP – the lower the ratio of saturated fat to total fat the better.
+The ingredients list can help you determine whether the fat comes mainly from nuts and seeds (unsaturated fat) or added fat, depending on which is listed higher up.
+Where added fat is listed as "vegetable oil", it could be from coconut oil, which is a saturated fat, or "hardened" vegetable oil, which can contain trans fat – as bad for us as saturated fat.